hermetique/edsger/README.md

 will generate partial functions `tail`, `->tail`, `<-tail`, `head`, `->head`, and `<-head` that manipulate the first and second fields of a `cons` pair.

-The updater doesn't have to be a function of 1 argument.
-Any other arguments that it might require are just taken from the stack.
+If the updater isn't a function of 1 argument, any other arguments that it might require are just taken from the stack.
 For example,
 ```haskell
 "a"